What do you need help with?

 How much does HVAC installation cost in Los Angeles?

 HVAC installation in Los Angeles averages $9,150, ranging from $4,850 for a basic replacement to $15,900 for a full system with new ductwork.
-Los Angeles's COL index of 127 puts local contractor rates 27% above the national average the national average.
+Los Angeles's COL index of 127 puts local contractor rates 27% above the national average.
 The system type (central AC, heat pump, mini-split), size of your home, and ductwork condition are the biggest cost variables.

 What size HVAC system does my Los Angeles home need?